cailleyfactor/pathomic_fusion/README.md

 $python train_cv.py
 $python train_cv_kirc.py

-## Auto-generation tool citations
-ChatGPT was used for tasks such as generating code with improved syntax for handling pandas dataframes and other similar tasks for the data engineering of new data.
-It was used to help write code in order to pull from the opt.txt files with the prompt explaining the structure of the opt.txt files.
-ChatGPT was also used to help improve plot appearance for matplotlib and seaborn plots in the evaluation methodology.
-It was also used in the report to help improve the flow of some of the sentences alongside small segments of drafts of the report.
-Github copilot was occasionally used for commenting the code.

 ## License
 The Mahmood lab licenses this code under the GNU GPLv3 License - see the LICENSE.txt file for details.